Common Childhood Fungal Infections & Six Reasons They Happen

 Infants with nappy dermatitis show the following:

-Oral thrush can certainly occur in older children given the right conditions – (poor nutrition, chronic ill-health etc); but in otherwise healthy children, genital thrush (around the private areas) is more common.
+Oral thrush can certainly occur in older children given the right conditions – (poor nutrition, chronic ill-health etc.).
+Still, in otherwise healthy children, genital thrush (around the private areas) is more common.

 Vulva candidiasis in girls and Candida balanitis in boys are yeast infections that affect the genital organs.